ukiw200/challenges-23-24/git-challenges/03-branching-merging/git-branching-merging.md

 Imagine that you have been working in a git repository for quite a while, as you've made more and more changes, you've also saved them often in commits.

 Every commit is like a "save" that you can return to.
-The history of your files can be shown as a sequence of commits in order:
+You already know that the history of your files can be shown as a sequence of commits in order:

 <a href="./commit-history.png" target="_blank">
     <img src="./commit-history.png">